Chen-Jie7/fibril_pipeline/readme.md

         b. python -c 'import pyrosetta_installer; pyrosetta_installer.install_pyrosetta(mirror=1)'

     *Verify run*:
-    python 1_run_mpnn.py
+    Only one phase can be run at a time python 1_run_mpnn.py
     - This will run the current 7ymn sample based on mpnn_config file spcifications.
     - Aka pdb is in cleaned up, minimized, then launch the job mpnn for you